nihad-rusanov/DjBlog/README.md

 <!--## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.-->s
+See the [LICENSE](LICENSE) file for details.-->

 ## Contact